V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ## Touch plate

 All the V1 firmware is ready for a touch plate.
 Easy as plugging into the Z min port.
+Use Ground "G" and Signal  "S" pins, they are labeled on the back of the board.

 ![!Probe](https://www.v1engineering.com/wp-content/uploads/2020/07/Z-probe-scaled.jpg){: loading=lazy width="400"}

 ## Dual End Stops, End Stops

-If you are running the dual endstop firmware you will need to have your endstops wired in Normally Closed (NC).
-You will plug into the Signal and Ground pins, **Do not use the + pins.**
+If you are running the Current firmware you will need to have your endstops wired in Normally Closed (NC), this is the outer two tabs on the endstops, we do not use the middle one.
+You will plug into the Signal and Ground pins, **Do not use the + pins.** Use Ground "G" and Signal  "S" pins, they are labeled on the back of the board.

 MPCNC Dual Endstops
 ![!endstops](https://www.v1engineering.com/wp-content/uploads/2020/07/endstops-scaled.jpg){: loading=lazy width="400"}